 - 21+3 Bets: Meanwhile, 21+3 bets are similar to Pair Plus, although you’re betting on a three-card hand.
 The three cards in question are your first two cards and the dealer’s upturned card.
 If they have a valid poker hand (three of a kind, a flush or a straight, for instance), you can pocket a win from the 21+3 paytable.

 - Bet Behind: Another popular side-bet, these involve betting on another player’s hand.
 You’re essentially betting that the player’s hand will beat the dealer’s hand.
-Although not as exhilarating as playing yourself, it can help while away the time while you wait for a seat to become free.
+Although not as exhilarating as playing yourself, it can help while you wait for a seat to become free.

 The RTP in Live Dealer Blackjack

 With so many variants out there for you to play, you may wish to keep an eye out for the RTP of live blackjack games.
 RTP stands for ‘Return to Player’ and is expressed as a percentage.
 This percentage is the theoretical return one player can expect to land over a long period of time; for the sake of argument, let’s say between 1,000 and 100,000 hands or more.

 The standard Return to Player for classic live blackjack is 99.50% which, undoubtedly, is the highest RTP of all casino games out there.
 RTP rates are considered the opposite of house edge.